All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Our Clinical Assessment

 Ozempic is a reasonable option for patients with type 2 diabetes who also want weight loss, or for those whose insurance covers diabetes medications but not weight loss drugs.
-However, for patients primarily seeking weight loss, Wegovy (at the higher 2.4mg dose) or Zepbound will produce better results.
+But for patients primarily seeking weight loss, Wegovy (at the higher 2.4mg dose) or Zepbound will produce better results.

 Mounjaro (Tirzepatide) Review